0xA01F0/pythonic/README.md

 ### --> Philosophy

-Python isn’t just a language — it’s a mindset.
+Python could be viewed as more than just a "language" in the sense that we are looking at within this repo.
 From PEP8 to practical elegance, from readability to runtime clarity, this project explores what it means to “write Python like a Pythonista.”
                                             ^ -> also some extra things I felt like including, good for writing clean code